y-hrubskyi/rent-a-car/README.md

   Browse a catalog of available cars, filtering by model and rental price.
 - **Favorites:**
   Add cars to your favorites list for quick access.
-- **User-Friendly Interface:**
-  Enjoy a seamless experience with an intuitive and attractive design.
 - **Rental Information:**
   View detailed information about each car, including fuel consumption, engine size, and mileage.
+- **User-Friendly Interface:**
+  Enjoy a seamless experience with an intuitive, attractive and responsive design.

 ## Tech Stack

 - **Frontend:**
-  - React.js: A popular JavaScript library for building user interfaces.
+  - React: A popular JavaScript library for building user interfaces.
   - Styled Components: For styling and theming components in a dynamic and maintainable way.
   - Redux Toolkit: State management library for handling application-level state.
+  - React Router: Declarative routing in single-page applications.
 - **Backend:**
   - MockAPI: A tool for creating fake APIs, used for simulating backend functionality during development.
 - **Deployment:**